zaphosting/docs/docs/palworld-server-modding.md

 ## Step 4: Launch Palworld & Connect to server

 You will now be able to connect to your Palworld Server and enjoy the experience with a bunch of new mods.
-Use our dedicated [Connect to Server](palworld-connect.md) if you require assistance with connecting to your server.
+Use our dedicated [Connect to Server](palworld-connect.md) guide if you require assistance with connecting to your server.

 Once you load in, you should be able to view differences that the mods have caused.